mecid/mecid.github.io/_posts/2024-08-20-typed-throws-in-swift.md

 }
 ```

-Today, we learned how to use new typed throws definitions of functions to make our codebase even more predictable and type-safe.
+Today, we learned how to use new typed throws definition of functions to make our codebase even more predictable and type-safe.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!